buildbot/buildbot/master/docs/relnotes/index.rst

   - configuring codebase is now mandatory, and the deprecated ``branch``,  ``repository``, ``project``, ``revision`` are not supported anymore in ForceScheduler
   - :py:meth:`buildbot.schedulers.forcesched.BaseParameter.updateFromKwargs` now takes a ``collector`` parameter used to collect all validation errors

+* Logs are now stored as Unicode strings, and thus must be decoded properly from the bytestrings provided by shell commands.
+  By default this encoding is assumed to be UTF-8, but the :bb:cfg:`logEncoding` parameter can be used to select an alternative.
+  Steps and individual logfiles can also override the global default.

 .. _Refactoring-Buildsteps:

 Refactoring Buildsteps